b-geo/DEC-P3/README.md

 ## Project Structure

-The repository is organized into four main components:
+The repository is organised into four main components:

 - **Infrastructure**: Builds the required cloud architecture
 - **Kafka Producer**: Provides lap data and telemetry data to Kafka topics
 - **Orchestration**: Handles ELT operations for batch data processing
-- **Presentation**: Dashboards for both real-time and batch data visualization
+- **Presentation**: Dashboards for both realtime and batch data visualisation

 ```
 ┣ infra